freeJackLi/learngit/readme.txt

-Git is a distributed version control system.
+Git Is a distributed version control system.